plugdata-team/plugdata/Resources/Documentation/ELSE/note.out.md

   2nd:
   - type: float
     description: velocity values
-  3rd:
-  - type: float
-    description: note on/off flag (if -rel flag is given)

 outlets:
   1st:
   - type: float
-    description: rightmost inlet is MIDI channel
+    description: raw MIDI stream

 flags:
 - name: -rel
   description: sets the object to output release velocity and note on/off flag
+- name: -both
+  description: sets the object to output both note on and off velocity

 draft: false
 ---

-[pitchout] formats and sends raw MIDI pitch messages.
+[note.out] formats and sends raw MIDI pitch messages to Pd's MIDI output and its outlet.
 An argument sets channel number (the default is 1).